pointThink/lemon-terminal/README.md

 note: an alternative terminal emulator is recomended

 ## List of commands
+#### Note: only the basic commands are here.
+A more detailed list is in command list.txt
 - MODE = Changes the terminal mode (cmd, powershell, lemon)
 - EXIT = Does exactly what it says
 - CD = Changes the current working directory